 How much is condo insurance?

-The average cost of Condo policy from Progressive is $622/per twelve-month policy.
+The average cost of a condo policy from Progressive is $622/per twelve-month policy.
 Many elements affect your cost for condo insurance, including location, claims history, fire safeguards, credit score, coverage choices, deductibles, and the condition of your unit.
 Learn more about factors impacting your price for home insurance and how to get cheap home insurance.